artemius466/linux-source-installer/README.md

-# linux-source-installer
-Linux source code installer.
-Put pre-install.sh to any folder and start it.
+# This is a files branch.
+Do not use it.